reidjs/markdown-tweet-scheduler/README.md

 ## Setup
 1. Fork this repo
-2. Get your twitter credentials (https://developer.twitter.com/en)
+2. Get your twitter credentials by creating an app (https://developer.twitter.com/apps)
 3. Add your twitter credentials to the repository's secrets (https://docs.github.com/en/actions/reference/encrypted-secrets)
    - API_KEY (known as consumer_key in twitter API)
    - API_SECRET_KEY (known as consumer_secret in twitter API)